 When was the last time you had Beef Stew and Dumplings?
 It’s been a while for us and I’m not sure why, it’s such a delicious hearty meal to have and there’s no need to mess about with other elements to the meal, a simple bowl of stew, dumplings and a crusty piece of bread is all you need.

-Anyway, back to the beef stew and dumplings, I’ve written up the recipe for my homemade dumplings already and recently retook the photos.
+I’ve written up the recipe for my Gluten Free Dumplings using Homemade Suet already and recently retook the photos.
 I’m pleased to say that these recent photos are far more pleasing to the eye.
 If you want to make the dumplings using my recipe with my home made gluten free suet then follow the link.
 I can’t begin to tell you how easy it is to make and perfect for other meals and bakes requiring suet such as steak and kidney pudding or jam roly poly.

 This stew is versatile, I’ve made it on the stove top in under an hour and in the oven for hours and hours to make it super tender.
 Whatever works for you and your lifestyle.